-WELCOME TO THE MUSTAIN LABORATORY FOR ELECTROCATALYSTS AND FUELS
+WELCOME TO THE MUSTAIN LABORATORY FOR ENERGY STORAGE AND FUELS

 The overarching goal of our group is to understand and control how materials behave in electrochemical environments.
 Please explore our site and learn more about our research and areas of study below.

 In this project, our team focuses on understanding the conversion of four strategic building block molecules – methane, carbon dioxide, ethanol and acetic acid – through partial oxidations to methanol, ethylene, and synthesis gas on select metal and oxide surfaces.
 We are unraveling the mechanistic pathways and the reaction dynamics of these two reactions with temperature, pressure and pH – meanwhile discovering the structure of reaction intermediates, quantifying reaction energetics and barriers, and controlling catalyst geometry.
 This work has the potential for high impact because it will discover new catalysts and pathways that drive chemical transformations through direct electron transfer, as opposed to the temperature-guided pathways widely in use today.
 Not only are electronic reaction pathways immune to the thermodynamic limitations of thermochemical cycles, meaning that they can be intrinsically higher in overall efficiency (i.e. fuel cells vs. internal combustion engines), but they also allow for more direct pairings with renewable energy sources such as wind and solar.
 In the future, strategies like the ones embodied in this work will provide a low cost pathway for completely CO2-free production of chemicals and fuels, something that is almost inconceivable currently.